Lab sections are to begin promptly, 5 minutes after

 You may want somebody on your team to prepare a team-member information

-spreadsheet, or be prepared to build the table directly in your team's wiki (see instructions below in the as a complete team
+spreadsheet, or be prepared to build the table directly in your team's project management site (see instructions below in the as a complete team

 section).
-A template for this table has been provided on the wiki.
-Password information needed to log into your team wiki will be provided by email on Monday evening before the first lab.
+A template for this table has been provided on the project management site.
+Password information needed to log into your team project management site will be provided by email on Monday evening before the first lab.

 Be sure to have prepared your brainstorming deliverable.